dimajix/flowman/docs/concepts/entities.md

 ## Targets

-Now we have the two entity types *mapping* and *relation*, and we already saw how we can read from a relation using the `readRelation` mapping.
+Now we have the two entity types *mapping* and *relation*, and we already saw how we can read from a relation using the `relation` mapping.
 But how can we store the result of a flow of transformations back into some relation?
 This is where *build targets* come into play.
 They kind of connect the output of a mapping with a relation and tell Flowman to write the results of a mapping into a relation.
 These targets are the entities which will be *built* by Flowman and which support a lifecycle starting from creating a relation, migrating it to the newest schema, filling with data,